okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-oie/index.md

 > **Note:** "Embedded" means the Sign-In Widget is included directly in your application through npm module or script tag.
 The `@okta/okta-signin-widget` version 5.2.0 or above is needed to enable the interaction code flow.

 Set the option `useInteractionCodeFlow` to `true` on the object passed to the Sign-In Widget constructor.
-This step enables the Identity Engine for the Widget.
+This step enables the Identity Engine for the widget.
 Both the authorization server and the application must have the [interaction code](#enable-interaction-code-grant) grant type enabled.

 > **Note:** Your code may break if it is calling the `renderEl` method and expects `sessionToken` or `session.setCookieAndRedirect` on the response object.
 Instead of `renderEl`, we recommend calling the `showSignInToGetTokens` method.
 This method receives and returns tokens without any browser redirect.